Snowdtc/Chess_Clock1/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wO3R-TBcILA?si=5Ybzv92w3VzoDyQ5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+My project is a dual timer system designed to function as a chess clock using an Arduino Uno.
+The system includes two 4-digit 7-segment displays for showing the countdown for each player, a rotary encoder for setting the timers, two push buttons for controlling the timers, and a buzzer to signal when a timer runs out.
+The two 4-digit 7-segment displays will show the remaining time for each player, controlled using the TM1637Display library.
+The rotary encoder will be used to set the timer values, allowing the user to adjust minutes and seconds.
+Two push buttons will be used to start and stop the timers for each player.
+A buzzer will sound when a player's time runs out, providing an audible alert.
+While building this the challenges that occured to me were understanding on how the code works as well as building functions.
+I had problems with setting up my buttons and wires at the right parts in my breadboard but I overcame all these challenges by debugging and finding the right locations.